alexlaverty/alexlaverty.github.io/_posts/2024-09-15-python-photo-sync.md

 ---
 layout: post
-title:  "Syncing Photos with Python"
+title:  "Syncing Photos with Python and browsing them with Immich"
 date:   2024-09-15 09:00:00
 categories: [coding]
 tags: [photo-sync, python]
-description: Python script to sync and organise photos into a date based folder structure.
+description: Python script to sync and organise photos into a date based folder structure and browsing them with Immich. image : /images/2024-09-15/2024-09-15_04.png
 ---

 Goals for today :